-If you did not receive all of the funds that you earned, you may be due a Post-withdrawal disbursement.
-If your Post-withdrawal disbursement includes loan funds, Western must get your permission before it can disburse them.
-You may choose to decline some or all of the loan funds so that you don't incur additional debt.
-Western Connecticut State University may automatically use all or a portion of your Post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges (as contracted with the school).
-The school needs your permission to use the Post-withdrawal grant disbursement for all other school charges.
-If you do not give your permission you will be offered the funds.
-However, it may be in your best interest to allow Western to keep the funds to reduce your debt at the school.
+If you did not receive all of the funds that you earned prior to your date of withdrawal, you may be due a Post-withdrawal disbursement.
+If your Post-withdrawal disbursement includes loan funds, WCSU must get permission before it can disburse them by collecting a Post-withdrawal Disbursement Permission form.
+You may choose to decline some or all of the loan funds so that you do not incur any additional debt.
+WCSU may automatically use all or a portion of your Post-withdrawal disbursement grant funds for tuition, fees, and room and board charges (as contracted with the school).
+WCSU needs your permission to use the Post-withdrawal grant disbursement for all other school charges.
+If you do not give permission you will be offered the funds.
+However, it may be in your best interest to allow WCSU to keep the funds to reduce your debt at the school.

 When is a Return of Title IV Funds Not Required?